garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 Pray for America's leaders and lost souls—God desires all to be saved (1 Timothy 2:1-4).

-America has chosen its god—and it's not the God of the Bible.

 The good thing is that your job isn't to save America.
 Your job is to follow Christ and be salt and light (Matthew 5:13-16)—even if, especially if, your country has chosen hell.

-*"No one can serve two masters.
-Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
-You cannot serve both God and money." — Matthew 6:24*